Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 ---

+## Branding & Stakeholder Disclaimer !
+- All company names, stakeholder personas, and branding elements in this project are **fictional** and used solely for illustrative purposes.
+- The logo is **AI-generated** to simulate a realistic enterprise environment. [(Click here to view the Logo)](00_Assets/OmniMart_Logo.png)
+- No real individuals, organizations, or proprietary data are represented.

+---

 ## 1. Project Overview
 This analysis was conducted as part of a **business intelligence initiative** to evaluate the omnichannel retail behavior and performance of a fictional retail brand **OmniMart Pvt Ltd** over the period **March 2020 - March 2025**.